pkmn/engine/src/lib/gen1/README.md

 ### Unimplementable

-Numerous moves on Pokémon Showdown are broken not simply due to local issues in the implementation of their effects but instead due to **global issues** related to fundamental mechanics.
-For example, Pokémon Showdown's tracking of `wDamage` (`battle.last_damage` in the pkmn engine) is incorrect as it confuses its `Pokemon.lastDamage` field with the `Battle.lastDamage` field its Counter / Substitute / Bide implementations rely on.

-- `Battle.lastDamage` (Counter)
-  - updated in `spreadDamage` for non-status moves
-  - zeroed in `useMove` after `tryMoveHit`
-  - used by Counter to determine success and damage
-- `Pokemon.lastDamage` (Substitute)
-  - zeroed at the start of `runMove` between `BeforeMove` and deducting PP
-  - zeroed in `tryMoveHit` after determining the move hit
-  - read and updated by Substitute
-- `effectState.lastDamage` (Bide):
-  - updated by Bide, use to determine the amount of damage the move eventually does

-Further global engine issues such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatiles statuses incorrectly or not understanding how moves which call other moves work means that it isn't possible
+Numerous moves on Pokémon Showdown are broken not simply due to local issues in the implementation of their effects but instead due to **global issues** related to fundamental mechanics such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatiles statuses incorrectly or not understanding how moves which call other moves work means that it isn't possible